platformsh/platformsh-docs/docs/src/development/transfer-dedicated.md

 ]
 ```

-You need the following values:
+From which you need the following values:
 - `username`.
 - `password`.
 If empty, remove the flag.
-- "path", which is the name of the database (`main` in the example above).
+- "path", which is the name of the database (`<DBNAME>` in the example command below).

 Now, adapt and run the following command on your local computer: